 Change happens to every building, as styles and standards evolve.
 Where to draw the line between preservation and evolution is a matter of judgement and taste.
-An example of this was the abatement of asbestos floor tile from a concrete floor in a classic mid century modern residence, by the noted architect Paul Glaser.
+An example of this was the abatement of asbestos floor tile from a concrete floor in a classic mid century modern residence, by the noted architect Samuel Glaser.

 Mid century concrete floor.